shubham1112-03/Decentralized-Password-Manager/Software_Requirements.md

   - Mozilla Firefox
   - Apple Safari
   - Microsoft Edge
-- **Internet Connection**: Required to connect to Firebase services for authentication and data storage.
+- **Internet Connection**: Required to connect to Firebase services and the IPFS network.